HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Methodology for Benchmarking

 \subsubsection{Qualitative Analysis and Explainability}

-As depicted in Figure \ref{fig:fig10}, we adopt a plethora of Explainable AI \textsc{(xAI)} techniques for the best-performing \textsc{InceptionV3} model to understand its decision-making.
+As depicted in Figure \ref{fig:fig10}, we adopt a plethora of explainable AI \textsc{(xAI)} techniques for the best-performing \textsc{ResNet34} model to understand its decision-making.
 While viewing the GradCAM (Gradient-weighted Class Activation Mapping) \cite{selvaraju2017grad} attention heatmaps, it becomes apparent that the model puts more gravitas on the common-sense distinguishing traits.
-For example, in Figure \ref{fig:fig10b}, we observe the regions of the image samples predominantly influencing their respective classification scores---the wingspan and beak of a bird, the gallinaceous comb of a chicken, the horns and concave head of a cow, the appendages of a crab, the horns of a deer, the long-slanted head of a dog, the tusks of an elephant, the upright horns of a moose, the big eyes and small ears of a panther, the petite hands and head of a rabbit, as well as the shell and antennae of a snail.
+For example, in Figure \ref{fig:fig10b}, we observe the regions of the image samples predominantly influencing their respective classification scores---the wingspan and beak of a bird, the gallinaceous comb of a chicken, the horns and concave head of a cow, the appendages of a crab, the horns of a deer, the long-slanted head of a dog, the tusks of an elephant, the long maxilla-mandibular jaw of a horse, the long-eared and tapered head of a llama, the upright horns of a moose, the big eyes and small ears of a panther, the petite hands and head of a rabbit, the shell and antennae of a snail, the lateral hood expansion of a snake, as well as the slender neck and wing feathers of a swan.
 As human beings, we evoke these same distinguishing characteristics while classifying the images using our own visual reasoning faculties.
 As exemplified in Figure \ref{fig:fig10c}, for local interpretation, we use the model-agnostic technique called LIME (Local Interpretable Model-agnostic Explanations) \cite{ribeiro2016should}.
+The green highlights indicate regions of the image that contribute positively to the probability of the assigned label, while the red highlights signify areas that reduce this probability.
 We also demonstrate the spatial support of the top-$1$ predicted classes by generating the saliency maps \cite{simonyan2014deep} in Figure \ref{fig:fig10d}.
-These maps are rendered using a solitary back-propagation pass through the \textsc{InceptionV3} model, and they accentuate the salient areas of the given image, characterized by their discriminative attributes with respect to the given class.
+These maps are rendered using a solitary back-propagation pass through the \textsc{ResNet34} model, and they accentuate the salient areas of the given image, characterized by their discriminative attributes with respect to the given class.